By Juegostudio | Game Development | June 17th, 2020

 Time passes by and you see that people are downloading your game.
 But none of them seem to be sticking around.
 Days, weeks, and even months may roll on until you finally realize that your game is an utter failure.

-This is something that happens with a lot of beginner developers.
-Interestingly, these games fail not because these developers have bad ideas, but because these developers make a few mistakes which experienced developers don’t:
+This is something that happens with a lot of beginner game developers.
+Interestingly, these games fail not because these game developers have bad ideas, but because these game developers make a few mistakes which experienced developers don’t.
+Let’s check out,

 - When you are making your first game, there will be an urge to go big.
 You remember all the epic games you love and decide to create one just like those.